 Boarding: PLF provides the daily care of horses owned by individuals engaging in PLF's inclusive community.
-The horses are boarded at PLF's headquarters.
+The horses are boarded at the Upper Marlboro farm.

 NOTE B - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Accounting

 PLF prepares its financial statements on the accrual basis of accounting.
 Therefore, revenue and related assets are recognized when earned and expenses and related liabilities are recognized as the obligation is incurred.